 INTERNAL FACTORS

 Internal factors are factors that emanate from the tax authority itself.
 It is information that has been provided by the taxpayer to the tax authority.
-The factors that will trigger the tax audits will emanate from this information that is already held by the tax authority.
+The factors that will trigger the tax audits will emanate from the information that is already held by the tax authority.

 The information does not cost the tax authority any money.
-Besides, in most cases, the information is old information but in other cases, the information may be current.
+Besides, in most cases, the information is old information, but in other cases, the information may be current.

 PROVIDERS OF TAXPAYER’S INTERNAL INFORMATION